rsim-tu-berlin/DA4DTE/visual_question_answering/README.md

 # DA4DTE-VQA

 This repository contains the code used to train and deploy the Visual Question Answering engine for [DA4DTE](https://eo4society.esa.int/projects/da4dte/).
-Uses RSVQAxBEN for training therefore only Sentinel-2 images (10-bands) are supported.
+It uses [RSVQAxBEN](https://github.com/syvlo/RSVQAxBEN) for training therefore only Sentinel-2 images (10-bands) are supported.

 ## Input

 The model takes input in the form of a question in natural language (English) and a Sentinel-2 image with 10 bands and 120x120 dimensions.

 ##### The bands must be combined as follows: